docsifyjs/docsify-template/README.md

 #### Editing Content

 How about editing the content of your new Docsify site on GitHub Pages?
-All you need to do is edit a source Markdown page (for example,  **README.md**) by viewing that page and tapping the **Pencil Icon**, then saving any changes by tapping the green **Commit changes...** button.
+View the Markdown page you want to edit (for example, **README.md**) and tap the **Pencil Icon**, then save any changes by tapping the green **Commit changes...** button.
 In just a few moments the Docsify site will be automatically updated to reflect those changes.

 ### Viewing Locally
 Run `npx serve .` (Node.js users) or `python -m http.server 8000` (Python users) in the repo folder to serve run locally.